smcgdub/MS4_In_Safe_Hands/README.md

 **PROBLEM**

-* During development i decided i was going to use the Bootstrap toasts to provide feedback to a user when they completed various actions on the site.
+* During development i was going to use the Bootstrap toasts to provide feedback to a user when they completed various actions on the site.
 The Boutique Ado project provided some tutorials on how to install these.
 However when i followed the Boutique Ado tutorial i found that my toasts were not being displayed when i added an item to the shopping cart.

 **SOLUTIONS TRIED**